tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 Avro
 ```

-Parquet is a column-oriented file format designed for efficient analytical storage and retrieval.
+Parquet is a column-oriented file format for analytical workloads.

-It can support:
+It supports:

 ```text
 column pruning